 Electrify Process Heat.

-Vapor Phase is a Seattle-based engineering company focused on electrifying heat in food processing.
-We’re starting where the thermal story is clear: dairy plants that need both reliable hot water and chilled glycol every day.
+Vapor Phase is a Seattle-based engineering company electrifying heat in food processing.

 Make electrified industrial heat systems that operators can trust: predictable performance, straightforward maintenance, affordable energy costs